-Now that search engines are getting smarter and smarter and brand reputation is becoming the major method to secure your stable search and social presence, we are forced to come up with up-to-date ways to promote our business name online.
+Now that search engines are getting smarter and smarter and brand reputation is becoming the major method to secure your reliable search and social presence, we are forced to come up with up-to-date ways to promote our business name online.
 Online marketing is getting more and more creative.
 Our industry is evolving and growing up!

 Hashtag marketing is one of the leading new methods of driving a brand today, with Twitter becoming more popular than ever in the world of social media business.